albin-johansson/tactile/docs/yaml-format.md

 ## `tileset-ref`

+The `tileset-ref` node provides information about an external tileset definition, and are always stored in the main tilemap file.

 |         Attribute |   Type   | Required | Description                                           |
 | ----------------: | :------: | :------: | :---------------------------------------------------- |
 | `first-global-id` |  `int`   |   Yes    | The first global tile ID associated with the tileset. |